brocaar/chirpstack-application-server/docs/content/use/organizations.md

 That an organization is able to manage its own set of gateways does not mean that the coverage is limited to this set of gateways.
 Gateways connectivity will be shared across the whole network.

+### Applications

+[Applications]({{<relref "applications.md">}}) can be created by (organization) admin users and define a group of devices with the same purpose.

+### Users

+Users can be assigned to an organization to grant them access to the organization.
+Within the context of that assigment, an user can be an organization administrator or a regular user.

+#### Organization administrator

+An organization administrator is authorized to manage the users assigned with the organization and manage the gateways, applications and nodes of the gateway.

+#### Regular user

+Regular users are able to see all data, but are not able to make any modifications.